Understanding Child Custody Laws

 In many traditional parenting plans, there is only one primary residence (primary physical custody) for the children.

 It is important to develop a schedule of custodial access for the other parent in order to maintain stability and security for the children.
 When one parent is awarded physical custody of the children, the other parent is often entitled to petition for contact, visitation, and parenting time with the children.
-Often, problems arise between parents in regard to visitation.
+Often, problems arise between parents with regard to visitation.
 It is important to retain an attorney to understand and protect your legal rights.

 Because every situation and circumstance is different, it is important to work with an attorney who will provide individual attention to your matter.
 It is important to remember that child support and visitation are two very different matters.
 Even if the other parent is impeding or withholding custodial time with your children, you do not have the right to withhold child support.